Aakash Repeater Courses

 Physics is one of the major subjects of the Science stream.
-Students should cover all the topics and sub-topics of Maharashtra 12th board Physics syllabus 2021 to get good marks.
+Students should cover all the topics and subtopics of the Maharashtra 12th board Physics syllabus 2025-26 to get good marks.
+It also helps in other competitive exams to score well.
 The table below mentions the Maharashtra class 12 syllabus of Physics.
-Students must go through the table carefully to have an idea of the Maharashtra HSC syllabus concerning the subject.
+Students must go through the table carefully to have an idea of the Maha HSC syllabus for Physics concerning the subject.

 Chapters | Sub-topics |